 The law went into action in 2000 as a way to control the local homeless population around the developing Clinton Center area and has been kept to prevent local homeless from tarnishing the reputation of the tourist areas of the city.
 The law has only been enacted once, in 2007, when during the last day of River Fest a local couple gave their entrance badges and unused money tickets to a local homeless man.

 “By and large the law has been effective.
 Citizens have been really good about refusing to give money and kicking sleeping persons when they can” says an NLRPD spokesperson.
 “Both LRPD and our department discussed the situation, and we really avoid enforcing this law when we can.
 Occasionally there needs to be a reminder that we can not allow homeless people to be treated with respect, they will never go away.
 I hope Mr. Reddin is able to learn his lesson.”

-Reddin’s wife Lane Reddin has asked people who disagree with her husband’s arrest to please donate money to go toward a new van.
+Supporters of the van are being asked to donate money to build a homeless shelter next to the mayor’s house.
 LR and NLR PD warn that those individuals who do can be charged as well.